Haouo/Basic-Dev-Env/README.md

 ## Usage

-1. Firstly, we have to build the image on the host `./create.sh <container name you want>`
+1. Firstly, we have to build the image on the host<br>
+    `./create.sh <container name you want>`
-2. Secondly, we attach on the container with fish shell `./attach.sh`
+2. Secondly, we attach on the container with fish shell<br>
+    `./attach.sh`
-3. If you want to delete both stopped container and the image, execute the command `./delete.sh`
+3. If you want to delete both stopped container and the image, execute the command<br>
+    `./delete.sh`